SIGPLAN/SIGPLAN.github.io/Conferences.md

 The International Conference on Software Language Engineering (SLE) is devoted to the engineering principles of software languages: their design, their implementation, and their evolution.

+**Principles and Practices of Parallel Programming ([PPOPP](/Conferences/PPOPP))**
+Principles and Practices of Parallel Programming provides a forum for papers on the principles and foundations of parallel programming, tools and techniques for parallel programming, and experiences in using parallel programming to solve applications problems.

 **Virtual Execution Environments ([VEE](/Conferences/VEE))**
 The goal of the International Conference on Virtual Execution